 Instruction to Editor: Please make the following changes for L44P302:

+Upon receiving an NDP PS-Poll frame, trigger frame or PS-Poll frame with the Poll Type subfield equal to 0 sent by an S1G STA, the S1G AP may respond as described in 10.2.2.6 (AP operation during the CP).

+NOTE—The S1G STA can be a TIM STA or a non-TIM STA.

-Upon receiving an NDP PS-Poll frame, trigger frame or PS-Poll frame with the Poll Type subfield equal to 0 sent by an S1G STA, the S1G AP responds as described in 10.2.2.6 (AP operation during the CP).
-Upon receiving a PS-Poll with PS-Poll Type subfield equal to 0 or NDP PS-Poll, an AP may respond with an NDP Ack frame that includes a wakeup timer as described in this subclause.
+Upon receiving an NDP PS-Poll frame, trigger frame or PS-Poll frame with the Poll Type subfield equal to 0 sent by an S1G non-TIM STA, the S1GAP may respond with either an NDP Ack or NDP PS-Poll-Ack frame that includes a wakeup timer as described in this subclause.